algorand/go-algorand/data/transactions/logic/README.md

 ## The Stack

-The stack starts empty and contains values of either uint64 or bytes (`bytes` ar implemented in Go as a []byte slice).
+The stack starts empty and contains values of either uint64 or bytes (`bytes` are implemented in Go as a []byte slice).
 Most operations act on the stack, popping arguments from it and pushing results to it.

 The maximum stack depth is currently 1000.